 Public liability insurance

-Public liability insurance is a common cover for businesses that involve contact with members of the public, and is designed to cover any claims made against you for injury or property damage as a direct result of your work.
+Public liability insurance is a common cover for businesses that involve contact with members of the public.
+It is designed to cover any claims made against you by anyone who isn't an employee for things such as injury or property damage as a direct result of your work.

-As an experienced tradesman, you could probably operate many of your tools and maybe even navigate a building site in the dark - no problem.
-But this certainly isn’t the case for a layman, for whom your tools and work area present a host of dangers!
+As an experienced tradesman operating your tools and navigating a building site will be no problem.
+But this certainly isn’t the case for a member of the public or a client, for whom your tools and work area could present a host of dangers.
 In fact, it’s considered so risky, that in some countries, public liability is mandatory for tradespeople.
-In the UK, it’s not actually a legal requirement, but you may find that some clients demand it and trade associations will also often require it as a prerequisite to membership.
+In the UK, it’s not actually a legal requirement, but you may find that some clients require it to do business with you and trade associations will also often require it as a prerequisite to membership.